tomba07/clickr-rails/README.md

 - **Question mode:** Teacher opens question response timebox, students can respond by clicking.
 - **Special merits:** Bump the student grade after outstanding responses.
 - **Lesson Evaluation:** Interactive grading, based on response average.
-- **Student grades:** Calculate overall grade based on responses in lessons.
+- **Student grades:** Calculate grade suggestion based on student's participation. // Not sure if this is what it actually does...
+Just guessing here ;)
 - _Coming soon: Class list import (excel, csv)._
 - _Coming soon: Student photo support._
 - _Coming soon: "Name the student" - Learning mode for teacher using student photos._